-- ensure that, during the induction process, all staff and volunteers are made aware of, and understand, the setting's Child Protection Policy and procedures, the school Code of Conduct for staff and other adults and are provided with a copy of Part one of 'Keeping Children Safe in Education Safeguarding information for all staff July 2015 (available as a separate 16 page document), DfE guidance 'What to do if you're worried a child is being abused', March 2015 and the Cumbria SCB Summary of Allegations Management Procedures Flow Chart (Appendix D); - ensure the school's procedures are known and followed by staff, particularly concerning referrals of cases of suspected abuse and neglect; - ensure the school's Child Protection Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body or proprietor(s) regarding this; - ensure the Child Protection Policy and procedures is available publicly and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school or college in this process; - link with the Cumbria SCB to make sure staff are aware of training opportunities and the latest local procedures on safeguarding and ensure that staff training is regularly updated - where children leave the school or college, ensure their Child Protection file is copied for any new school or college as soon as possible but transferred separately from the main pupil file.
+- ensure that, during the induction process, all staff and volunteers are made aware of, and understand, the setting's Child Protection Policy and procedures, the school Code of Conduct for staff and other adults and are provided with a copy of Part one of 'Keeping Children Safe in Education Safeguarding information for all staff September 2018, DfE guidance 'What to do if you're worried a child is being abused', March 2015 and the Cumbria SCB Summary of Allegations Management Procedures Flow Chart (Appendix D); - ensure that all staff are made aware of and understand the school's safeguarding response to children who go missing from education; - ensure the school's procedures are known and followed by staff, particularly concerning referrals of cases of suspected abuse and neglect; - ensure the school's Child Protection Policy is reviewed annually and the procedures and implementation are updated and reviewed regularly, and work with the Governing Body or proprietor(s) regarding this; - ensure the Child Protection Policy and procedures is available publicly and parents are aware that referrals about suspected abuse or neglect may be made and the role of the school in this process; - link with the Cumbria safeguarding partner arrangements to make sure staff are aware of training opportunities and the latest local procedures on safeguarding; - where children leave the school, the DSL should ensure their Child Protection file is forwarded to any new school as soon as possible but transferred separately from the main pupil file.
+A copy of the chronology will be retained in school.
+Consideration will also be given to whether information should be shared with the new school in advance of a child leaving the school to provide continuous support.